LeeHounshell/BatBot/README.md

 ![screen](../master/screens/batbot.png)

-## The app connected screen:
+## connecting to the robot

-When the Android app first connects, a 'help' popup displays with command hints.
-Under that notice is the main user interface, consisting of a bat-image robot controller, and 5 buttons.
+The Android app starts with a selection screen for the BatBot Bluetooth connection.
+When the app first connects, a 'help' popup displays with command hints.
+Underneath that notice is the main user interface, consisting of a bat-image virtual joystick controller, and 5 buttons.
 The buttons work as follows:

  - [*] set the operating mode to 'collision avoidance'.
  - [ok] stop the robot and change the operating mode to 'normal'.